sebastianserna30/MVV_Display/README.md

 ## Hardware
 - ESP32 Dev Board (I use the FireBeetle ESP32 IOT Microcontroller(Supports Wi-Fi &Bluetooth) because of it's low power consumption.
   - To read more about ESP32 Power optimization: https://diyi0t.com/reduce-the-esp32-power-consumption/
-- LCD Display (I had at first a 1602 Display, which is not very convenient because of it's size)
+- LCD Display (I had at first a 1602 Display, which is not very convenient because of its size, only 2x16 characters )

 ## API
 Luckily, the MVV has an API where we can get the connections.
 Unluckily, there is no documentation for this API.